 Reporting identity theft to the police is a good place to start since banks and creditors often require a police report when you contest fraudulent charges.
 Additionally, credit reporting agencies may want to see a police report before removing information related to identity theft from your record.

-Let’s go over the steps you need to take to report identity theft to the police and other relevant governmental organizations.
-We'll also advise you on how to protect against identity theft with the best identity theft protection, VPNs, and other tips.
+Let’s review the steps to report identity theft to the police and other relevant governmental organizations.
+We'll also advise you on how to protect yourself against identity theft with the best identity theft protection services and other expert tips.

 Other essential steps after identity theft